St. Francis Dam: Construction and modification

 Annually, as did most other city entities, the Bureau of Water Works and Supply and the ancillary departments reported to the Board of Public Service Commissioners on the prior fiscal year's activities.
-From these we know that the preliminary studies of the area which became the site of the St. Francis Dam, and topographical surveys for the dam, were completed by June 1923.
+From these it is known that the preliminary studies of the area which became the site of the St. Francis Dam, and topographical surveys for the dam, were completed by June 1923.
 They called for a dam built to the elevation of 1825 ft above sea level, which is 175 ft above the stream bed base.
 These early calculations for a reservoir created by the dam revealed it would have a capacity of approximately 30,000 acre feet.

 On July 1, 1924, the same day Mulholland was to submit his annual report to the Board of Public Service Commissioners, Office Engineer W. W. Hurlbut informed him that all of the preliminary work on the dam had been completed.
 In his report presented to the Board, Mulholland wrote that the capacity of the reservoir would be 32,000 acre-feet (39,000,000 m^{3}).
 Hurlbut, who also presented the board with his annual report, Report of the Office Engineer, gave a clarification for this change from the prior year's estimate.
 In his report he wrote that: